NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Feats/Slip Sideways.md

 **Prerequisites** Grimspawn, Pitborn, or Hellspawn, or another lineage feat associated with fiends or the Maelstrom
 * * *
 Like many fiends, you have the supernatural ability to teleport yourself to safety.
-Once per day, you can cast [[Spells/Translocate|Translocate]] as a 5th-rank divine innate spell.
+Once per day, you can cast [[Translocate|Translocate]] as a 5th-rank divine innate spell.

 *Source: Pathfinder Player Core*
 *ORC*